 Monday 9:30am–5:15pm (Galleries are closed)

-The exhibition will be closed to the public on the following dates:
+In addition to Monday closures, due to events, the exhibition will be closed to the public on the following dates:

 Free Entry – You will find a ‘Pay what you feel’ donations box within the gallery, we welcome visitors to donate if you enjoyed your visit.
 All donations will support the Wilson in continuing to bring free creative and cultural activity to the community.